Vintage emporiums, expert jewellers and handmade craft shops – it’s never been more important to support your local independents.

 The Little Bookshop, 47 Harrogate Road, Chapel Allerton, Leeds, West Yorkshire, LS7 3PD.

 Flavour Like Fancy

-This cool-as-heck indie gift shop in Meanwood is owned by Tasha Grant, a Leeds-based jewellery designer.
-There are all kinds of treats awaiting you inside – it’s ticking-off-your-list heaven.
+Flavour Like Fancy is a cool-as-heck indie gift shop in Meanwood owned by Tasha Grant, a Leeds-based jewellery designer.
+There’s all kinds of treats awaiting you inside – it’s ticking-off-your-list heaven.
 You can pick up greetings cards made by locals alongside ceramics, prints and homewares.
 Take a look at her own Loon Moon label and check out the curated mix of UK-based independent designers to give you something totally unique.

 Flavour Like Fancy, 8 Stainbeck Avenue, Meanwood, Leeds, West Yorkshire, LS7 2PA.

 Nestled within cafe-bar Eat Your Greens, Tomorrow Store is a fashion and lifestyle shop born out of a desire to showcase the street styles of tomorrow today.
 It’s an independent supporting independent brands, like Alterior, Mister Green and The Good Company, alongside well-established names like Carhartt, Converse and C.C.P.
 Their offering is gender neutral too, establishing Tomorrow Store as a forward-thinking, inclusive place to shop for cool threads.

 Tomorrow Store, 42 New York Street, Leeds, West Yorkshire, LS2 7DY.